Type of qualification

 International students are not New Zealand citizens or residents.

-Study a Postgraduate Certificate in Learning Support – PGCertLrnSuppor
+Study a Postgraduate Certificate in Learning Support – PGCertLrnSup

-The Postgraduate Certificate in Learning Support integrates theory and practice to explore key aspects of the Learning Support Coordinator (LSC) and Special Education Needs Coordinator (SENCo) roles.
-It will extend your knowledge, skills and networks.
-It will provide you with a space to learn with, from and about other SENCo/LSCs throughout New Zealand.
+The Postgraduate Certificate in Learning Support integrates theory and practice to explore key aspects of Learning Support.
+Through this qualification you will extend your knowledge, skills and networks.
+It will provide you with a space to learn with, from and about other Learning Support professionals such as Learning Support Coordinators (LSC) and Special Educational Need Coordinators (SENCo) throughout New Zealand.

 The certificate is designed around the application of the Teacher Standards to the Learning Support role, and aims to develop your competence and confidence to:

-- inclusive, equitable and culturally responsive education practices in schools and kura
+- inclusive, equitable and culturally responsive education practices in schools, kura and ECE settings

 - understand curricula, New Zealand legislation, documents and policies and contemporary theories